SCOTTISH RECORDS

 For athletes to be eligible for Scottish records, they must be registered with Scottish Athletics.

-Record application forms are available, on request, from Scottish Athletics or may be downloaded from the Scottish Athletics website or the SATS website (see foot of page).
+Record application forms are available, on request, from Scottish Athletics or may be downloaded from the Scottish Athletics website or the SATS website (see links at top of page).

 Performances set at the following level of meetings will automatically be considered without the requirement for an application form to be lodged: